snowkit/snow/docs_src/lumen/md/api/lumen/types/WindowEvent.md

-#WindowEvent
+<h1>WindowEvent</h1>

-A system window event \n\n`? type` : The type of window event this was   \n`? timestamp` : The time in seconds that this event occured, useful for deltas   \n`? window_id` : The window id from which this event originated   \n`? event` : The raw platform event data
+A system window event

+`? type` : The type of window event this was
+`? timestamp` : The time in seconds that this event occured, useful for deltas
+`? window_id` : The window id from which this event originated
+`? event` : The raw platform event data

 ---